bkonkle/eslint-config-ecliptic/README.md

 ### React

 * `react/jsx-boolean-value` - require values for boolean JSX attributes
+* `react/jsx-closing-bracket-location` - the closing bracket should be after props
 * `react/jsx-sort-prop-types` - require propTypes to be sorted alphabetically
 * `react/jsx-sort-props` - require props to be sorted alphabetically